-"John Rawls once argued, any ideology that does not concern itself with the real-world impact of its ideas on society is a thing of madness.... [emphasis in the original]
+"John Rawls once argued, any ideology that does not concern itself with the real-world impact of its ideas on society is a thing of madness....

 "Wherever we look around the world, when we see inconsequential governments with limited power, as libertarians would prefer, we see "failed states."
 How much liberty and human dignity can be found there?
-Very little
+Very little....